Download the Allen County Skywarn Net Operations Manual (PDF file):

-Many members of the Fort Wayne Radio Club participate in the National Weather Service (NWS) SKYWARN® program.
-The members serve as volunteer storm spotters, using their radios to relay reports of certain severe weather phenomena to the Northern Indiana NWS weather forecast office (WFO) near North Webster.
+Many members of the Fort Wayne Radio Club participate in the National Weather Service (NWS) Skywarn® program.
+These members serve as volunteer storm spotters, using their radios to relay reports of certain severe weather phenomena to the Northern Indiana NWS weather forecast office (WFO) near North Webster.

-During periods of severe weather, the Allen County, Indiana SKYWARN ham radio net meets on the ACARTS 146.88 MHz repeater.
-The FWRC 146.76 MHz repeater serves as an alternate, should the 146.88 repeater be unavailable.
-Because of the wide coverage area of the Fort Wayne repeaters, spotters from locations outside Allen County, Indiana are welcome to use the Allen County SKYWARN net to relay their reports to the NWS.
+During periods of severe weather, the Allen County, Indiana Skywarn ham radio net meets on the ACARTS 146.88 MHz repeater.
+The FWRC 146.94 MHz repeater serves as an alternate, should the 146.88 repeater be unavailable.
+Because of the wide coverage area of the Fort Wayne repeaters, spotters from locations outside Allen County, Indiana are welcome to use the Allen County Skywarn net to relay their reports to the NWS.

 Two net modes